lolieatapple/ccxt-cli/README.md

   --type          market or limit
-  --amount        how much of currency you want to trade --price         how much quote currency you are willing to pay for a trade lot of base currency (for limit orders only)
+  --amount        how much of currency you want to trade --price         how much quote currency you are willing to pay for a trade lot of base currency (for limit orders only) --cancel        with orderId, default use first apikey to trade. must use same time with id, input order id
+  --id            order id

 Missing required arguments: e
 ```